How to Give a Constructive Performance Review: 5 Best Examples

 Highlights Career Progression Opportunities

-Performance reviews don’t exist to solely discuss how well a staff member is working, though that is their primary function.
+Performance reviews don’t exist solely to discuss how well a staff member is working, though that is their primary function.
 It is also the perfect time for employees to ask about career progression.
 Lack of inertia, or an inability to see any way forward from their current position, is one of the most significant contributors to resignation.

 Performance reviews can be especially valuable when talking to strong team members you want to keep on board.
 Use this time to explain how they work on getting promoted within your company.